 International Traffic vs. Tourist Arrivals

-International passenger traffic fell by -96.8% YoY in June 2020, +1.6 percentage points up from the decline in the previous month.
-International air travel remained to be tightly restricted and was virtually shutdown amid the strict border closures and quarantine enforcements broadly.
-The international tourist arrivals remained at halt and is expected to follow a similar trend as international passenger traffic.
+International passenger numbers fell by -67.8% in July 2021 (compared to 2019), +10.4 percentage points up from the decline in the previous month.
+International traffic rebounded across almost all key regions, particularly in Europe owing to the reopening of intra Europe travel.
+The international tourist arrivals also rebounded and followed a similar trend as international passenger traffic.

 Available Seat-Kilometres – ASK